ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/2capitalpunishment/6-InstallGuide/2-Reshade-Installation.md

 ![image](https://github.com/TheMrNewVegas/TheMrNewVegas.github.io/assets/112358568/a761bfd8-a781-4d9d-824e-9e0e424e4e18)

 - Run the Reshade Setup Exe that is downloaded.
-When it opens, browse for your Capital Punishment/Stock Game and select your FalloutNV.exe.
+When it opens, browse for your Fallout New Vegas installation and select your FalloutNV.exe.
 Open this file, then select next.

 ![image](https://github.com/TheMrNewVegas/TheMrNewVegas.github.io/assets/112358568/de8a135e-ff14-48d6-9ee6-59994183ced4)